Skip to main content

 Email is one of the most pervasive and powerful forms of communication in today’s working environment - we rely heavily on emails to do business and to communicate with colleagues, collaborators, and customers.
 However, email is also the most prolific attack vector that threat actors are actively using to target and compromise your users in an effort to breach your organization’s security environment!

-Below, we've outlined the five key features of Office 365 ATP that helps to keep your organization more secure and helps to ensure that your emails aren't being used against you.
+Below, we’ve outlined the five key features of Office 365 ATP that helps to keep your organization more secure and helps to ensure that your emails aren’t being used against you.
+Additionally, integrating Exchange Online Protection (EOP) with Advanced Threat Protection (ATP) provides robust online protection Microsoft offers, making it a cost-effective solution for organizational email security.

 Office 365 Advanced Threat Protection: Safe Attachments